A Pregnancy Survival Guide for Men

-- Help her find "safe" foods.
-Ask her physician for recommendations; some women find that crackers, ginger ale, or lemonade help.
+- Help her find safe foods.
+Ask her healthcare provider for recommendations.
+Some women find that crackers, ginger ale, or lemonade help.
 Some women may find that an empty stomach causes extreme nausea.

 - Give your wife support.
 Believe it or not, there are books about morning sickness and how to conquer the symptoms.
-Ask a nutritionist or physician to help guide you through this time.
+Ask a nutritionist or healthcare provider to help guide you through this time.

 - Stay active.
 Stick to your weekly physical fitness routine and activities.
 Find a friend who enjoys the same sports or hobbies and get out of the house.